CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/the-dragons-player-guide.md

 ---

+[^caradhras]: This ruling was later reversed.
+It can be played on a company starting in one of the regions.
+The _Challenge Deck_ printing reflects the later ruling.
 [^council]: This was a mistake and the clarification to Magical Harp was later changed from "Council of Lorien" to the "Free Council."